toku-sa-n/gimlight/README.md

 We assume that you run all commands in this section on the [`msys2`](https://www.msys2.org/) terminal.

-Install the dependencies with `pacman`.
+Install the dependencies with `pacman`:

 ```sh
 sudo pacman -S base-devel